UCF/UCF-Degree-CPT-Plugin/README.md

 Provides a custom post type, taxonomies and other utilities for describing UCF degree programs.
 Designed to leverage default WordPress templates and be overridden by post type specific templates.

+For more information on what's included in this plugin and how to use it, please see the [project wiki](https://github.com/UCF/UCF-Degree-CPT-Plugin/wiki).

 ## Installation ##